bennoritter/hello-world/README.md

 # hello-world
 Hi Humans!
 This is absolutely new to the world.
-I sa Elon's shiny new ship and love it.
-Let's thake a ride to Mars.
+I saw Elon's shiny new ship and love it.
+Let's take a ride to Mars.